Features

 Write & Tweak.

-Write naturally like on a scrap of paper or notes.
+Write naturally.
+Like you would on a scrap of paper or notes.
+We'll figure out units and quantities.

 Write a recipe just like you would scribble it on a page or in notes.
 No tiny forms for each line, no formatting to point out ingredients.
 If you write 100g or 100 grams the app will know what that is.
 Or let's say you paste in a recipe written as 200 grams but you want to use ounces?
 The unit conversion already picked this up.